Rsantct/pAudio/README.md

 A PC based advanced preamplifier.

+This is a system-wide audio control for a MacOS or Linux PC, so that you can EQ and control all the audio sent to your DAC, Audio Interface, or Phones.

 Some features:

 - Calibrated volume listening level supported by an **EBU R128 Loudness monitor to check the loudness of any recording**.